QMTesting/qmtesting.github.io/_posts/2026-03-11-choosing-what-to-automate.md

 ## A Simple Automation Scoring Model

-QA teams can also use a scoring model to evaluate potential automation candidates.
+QA teams can often use a scoring model to evaluate potential automation candidates.

 <table>
   <thead>